CharDiff-LP: A Diffusion Model with Character-Level Guidance for License Plate Image Restoration: Introduction

 \section{Introduction}

-\IEEEPARstart{L}{icense} Plate Recognition (LPR) plays a pivotal role in intelligent transportation systems (ITS), supporting a wide range of applications, including traffic surveillance, automated toll collection, and access control.
-However, license plate images acquired in real-world environments are often subject to diverse degradations, including low resolution, motion blur, and compression artifacts, which substantially degrade the performance of LPR systems~\cite{kaiser2021degradedlp1, liu2024irregularlp2}.
+License Plate Recognition (LPR) is a core component of intelligent transportation systems (ITS), supporting applications such as traffic surveillance, automated toll collection, and access control.
+In practice, however, license plate images acquired in real-world environments often suffer from low resolution, motion blur, compression artifacts, and adverse lighting, which substantially deteriorate the performance of LPR systems~\cite{kaiser2021degradedlp1,liu2024irregularlp2}.

-Previous work has explored image restoration techniques~\cite{Chao2015srcnn, zhang2018residual, wang2018esrgan, yang2020learning, zamir2022restormer, LI2022srdiff} aimed at enhancing LPR performance.
-However, the significance of license plate image restoration goes beyond the preprocessing stage of LPR systems, as it also serves various purposes, including verifying recognition results, increasing evidential value, improving the visual clarity of advanced driver assistance system (ADAS) interfaces, enhancing user experience, and facilitating the broader utilization of license plate images.
-Prior studies, including GAN-based super-resolution models~\cite{liu17dpgan, lee18srgan, lin2021lprgan}, and diffusion-based restoration models~\cite{alhalawani24diffplate, gong25lpdiff}, have demonstrated significant improvements.
-However, these methods do not effectively exploit the textual information of license plates and, for poor-quality inputs, often synthesize images that either fail to preserve proper character shapes, contain spurious artifacts, or even resembles different characters, as shown in Fig.~\ref{fig:visual_comparison}.
+To alleviate this, previous work has explored image restoration techniques~\cite{Chao2015srcnn,zhang2018residual,wang2018esrgan,yang2020learning,zamir2022restormer,LI2022srdiff} as a preprocessing step for LPR.
+Beyond boosting recognition accuracy, license plate restoration is also important for verifying recognition results, increasing evidential value, and improving the visual clarity of interfaces such as advanced driver assistance systems (ADAS).
+GAN-based~\cite{liu17dpgan,lee18srgan,lin2021lprgan} and more recent diffusion-based restoration models~\cite{alhalawani24diffplate,gong25lpdiff} have shown substantial improvements.
+However, these methods do not explicitly exploit the textual information of license plates and, under severe degradation, often synthesize images that fail to preserve proper character shapes or even resemble different characters, as illustrated in Fig.~\ref{fig:visual_comparison}.

-To address this challenge, several studies have introduced text-guided restoration techniques into the LPR domain.
-For instance, recent studies~\cite{lee2020super, nascimento2023super, pan2024lpsrgan, nascimento24lacd} has proposed specialized loss functions that leverage OCR outputs to guide the training process.
-Although such training-time guidance improves restoration performance to some extent, the model still lacks explicit, inference-time guidance regarding character identities and locations.
-This limitation can hinder its effectiveness in restoring fine details under severe degradation.
+Several studies introduced text-guided restoration techniques into the LPR domain by designing loss functions that leverage OCR outputs during training~\cite{lee2020super,nascimento2023super,pan2024lpsrgan,nascimento24lacd}.
+Although such training-time guidance improves restoration performance to some extent, the model still lacks explicit inference-time guidance regarding character identities and locations, which limits its effectiveness in restoring fine details under severe degradation.